tinkercademy-bootcamp/chat-project-harshitkansal1/exercise-5/README.md

 - Have you ever heard of programmers referring to "code smells"?
 How can code smell?
+  I have not heard of code smells.
+But when i looked it up i found out that it is used to refer to traces in programs which show weakness in design, they are not bugs but indicate code might have problems in the future.
+Some examples are duplicate code, code which depends on some other code.
 - What does it mean to have a sense of taste in programming?
 How can code taste?
 - Is there an analogue for every sense?